MegaStrategy/mega-core/README.md

-# MSTR
+# MegaStrategy

-MSTR is a system to create a token that allows for leveraged exposure to the backing assets.
+MegaStrategy is a system to create a token that allows for leveraged exposure to the backing assets.

+## Deployment

+Use the `script/deploy/deploy.sh` script to deploy the system.